zestyyyz/zestyyyz.github.io/README.md

-I USE POP OS BTW
+I USE POP OS and macos BTW